Differentiability and Poincar\'e-type inequalities in metric measure spaces

 Therefore, the $T_n(x_0)$ form a Cauchy sequence.
 If $T(x_0)$ is its limit then the triangle inequality shows that $T(x_0)$ is actually $Df(x_0)$. \end{proof}

 \begin{remark} To conclude, we mention what happens when $(X,d,\mu)$ is simply a metric space with a Radon measure.
 We can then find compact $X_i$ such that $\mu(X\setminus \cup_i X_i)=0$, each $(X_i,d)$ is complete and separable and $\mu(X_i)<\infty$.
 If $X$ is an RNP-LDS then so is each $X_i$ and so each $X_i$ has a decomposition as in Theorem \ref{t:differentiability}.
-Since $X$ is a LDS it is pointwise doubling and so Lemma \ref{l:porosity-subset} shows that the Alberti representations in fact connect almost every point to all points in $X$.
+Since $X$ is a LDS its porous subsets all have measure zero and so Lemma \ref{l:porosity-subset} shows that the Alberti representations in fact connect almost every point to all points in $X$.

 Conversely, if the Alberti representations of $X$ connect points, then the induced Alberti representations of each $X_i$ connect points and so each is an RNP-LDS.
 In general this does not imply that $X$ is a RNP-LDS, see the example given in the introduction of \cite{bate-li}.
 However, because the Alberti representations of $X$ connect points, every porous set in $X$ must have measure zero.
-In this case, Lemma \ref{l:porosity-subset} shows that $X$ is in fact a RNP-LDS. \end{remark}